Deceased Estates Guide

 Please email certified copies of these documents to csg@melbcdf.org.au once received.

-• You may choose to provide a certified copy of the motion to lodge a Grant of Representation, to confirm your status as an authorised representative.
+- You may choose to provide a certified copy of the motion to lodge a Grant of Representation to confirm your status as an authorised representative, however CDF cannot act on instructions until the Grant of Representation is approved by the Supreme Court.

-• CDF will only accept a certified copy of the relevant documentation.
+- CDF will accept only a certified copy of the original Death Certificate.

 Step 3: What happens to accounts and services after notification?